Afzal-Patel/twitter_coronavirus/README.md

 The viz directory contains the saved outputs from visualize.py, and splits the data by country and language for every hashtag in the map.py program.
-The sub-directories in viz group hashtags that are in different languages.
+The sub-directories in viz groups hashtags that are in different languages.

 run_maps.sh is the bash script used to gather all of the data and run map.py on every .zip file in parallel.